ismetsari/flask-application/README.md

 # Flask Application

-A simple Flask REST API application that provides health check and message endpoints also creates a random payload and stores it in MongoDB.
+A simple Flask REST API application that provides health check and message endpoints also creates a random payload and stores them in MongoDB.

-## Why This Project?
+## Why I Picked This Project?

 - Simple and functional
 - Multiple endpoints